Devon Holiday July 2003 - page 1

 |

-Belinda just can't leave her mobile alone, even on holiday!
+Belinda just couldn't leave her mobile alone, even on holiday!
 We

 found a nice pub in Totnes for lunch as well as a large gift shop